tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/在线状态相关回调/状态变更回调_intl_en.md

 ## Overview

-The app backend can use this callback to monitor the login or logout behaviors of users in real time, including:
+The app backend can use this callback to view the login or logout behaviors of users in real time, including:
 - User login (a TCP connection is established)
 - User logout or network disconnection (a TCP connection is terminated)
 - App heartbeat timeout (the app is abnormally killed or crashes)